com-lihaoyi/utest/readme.md

 Why uTest
 =========

-uTest aims to give you the things that everyone needs to run tests, avoiding redundant/confusing bloat, while leaving you to easily build your own tools on top of it to satisfy your own specific testing requirements.
-Hence uTest
+uTest aims to give you the things that everyone needs to run tests, giving you one obvious way to do common tasks while testing. uTest is simple and compact, letting you avoid thinking about it so you can focus on what's most important: you tests.

-provides:
+Hence uTest provides:

 - A simple, uniform syntax for
   [delimiting tests and grouping tests together as blocks](#nesting-tests):